Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1.md

 For this lab, you will focus on the Study Partner use case, where we crafted the dataset with intresting physics topics that you can explore.

-### Task 2: Setting Up Copilot Studio
+### Task 2: Setting Up an Environment for Copilot Studio

-In this task, you will log in to Copilot Studio and get a high-level overview of its interface and features.
-This will familiarize you with the platform's capabilities, setting the stage for creating and managing RAG workflows in subsequent tasks.
+In this task, you will create a environment in powerplatform to use with copilot studio and log in to Copilot Studio to access the environmnet created.

+1. From your browser, navigate to **Power Platform Admin Center** using this link [Power Platform](https://admin.powerplatform.microsoft.com/)

 1. From your browser, navigate to **Copilot Studio** using this link [copilot studio](https://go.microsoft.com/fwlink/p/?linkid=2252408&clcid=0x409&culture=en-us&country=us)